This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 In a medium-size mixing bowl, whisk together the wet ingredients: milk, applesauce, honey, vanilla extract, and melted coconut oil.

-Add the wet ingredients to the dry ingredients, and stir to combine.
-Fold in up to one cup of add-ins.
+Add the wet ingredients to the dry ingredients and stir to combine.
+Fold in up to 1 cup of add-ins of choice (see note below for options).

 Divide the oatmeal mixture evenly among the muffin cups.
-I use an ice cream scooper, and then gently press the mixture down in the muffin cup with my fingers.
+I use an ice cream scooper and gently press the mixture down in the muffin cup with my fingers.

 Bake for 20-25 minutes, until the centers are firm to the touch.